sjoh4302/OFFAD/README.md

 # Exported data structure
 The final data saved from the OFFAD GUI is contained in the OFFDATA structure.
 THe OFFDATA structure has the following fields
 - **Fields 1:19** - contains the import data specified by the user in
-- **Field 20: OptimalK** - Contains the optimal number of GMM components for each channel as suggested by the chosen clustering evaluation method
+- **OptimalK** - Contains the optimal number of GMM components for each channel as suggested by the chosen clustering evaluation method
-- **Field 21: StartOP** - An M x N sparse matrix where M is the number of pNe samples in the recording and N is the number of channels selected for OFF period detection.
+- **StartOP** - An M x N sparse matrix where M is the number of pNe samples in the recording and N is the number of channels selected for OFF period detection.
 Each entry in the matrix is the start point of an OFF period
-- **Field 22: EndOP** - An M x N sparse matrix where M is the number of pNe samples in the recording and N is the number of channels selected for OFF period detection.
+- **EndOP** - An M x N sparse matrix where M is the number of pNe samples in the recording and N is the number of channels selected for OFF period detection.
 Each entry in the matrix is the end point of an OFF period
-- **Field 23: AllOP** - An M x N sparse matrix where M is the number of pNe samples in the recording and N is the number of channels selected for OFF period detection.
+- **AllOP** - An M x N sparse matrix where M is the number of pNe samples in the recording and N is the number of channels selected for OFF period detection.
 Each entry in the matrix is a point within an OFF period
-- **Field 24: Stats** - Contains the following summary information for each channel: Mean OFF-period duration, Mean channel OFF-period coherence, Number of OFF-periods, Total recording OFF-period time, (optional) Mean OFF-period LFP amplitude, Mahanlobis distance#
+- **StatsOP** - Contains the following summary information for each channel: Mean OFF-period duration, Mean channel OFF-period coherence, Number of OFF-periods, Total recording OFF-period time, (optional) Mean OFF-period LFP amplitude, Mahanlobis distance.
+This will only appear if the **Compute channel statistics** button has been pressed

+If the user has adjusted the OFF-periods in the scrolling window using the minimum OFF-period duration and maximum permitted OFF-period interuption threshold, the following fields will also be present in the OFFDATA structure
+- **StartOPadjusted** - See above
+- **EndOPadjusted** - See above
+- **AllOPadjusted** - See above
+- **OFFthresh** - Minimum OFF-period duration threshold
+- **ONthresh** - Maximum permitted OFF-period interuption threshold
+- **StatsOPadjusted** - See above